 Customers that choose not to make a reservation to Canada from the San Juan Islands will be required to pay a vehicle/driver inter-island fare to continue to Friday Harbor.

 Identification is a requirement

 U.S. and Canadian citizens 16 years of age and older traveling to or from Sidney BC must have one of the following designated documents: passport, passport card, enhanced driver's license (EDL), or "trusted traveler" document such as a Nexus Card.
 Travelers must have required travel documents such, as passports and visas if necessary, ready and in hand at the tollbooth.
 Passengers must arrive at least 60 min. prior to the scheduled departure in order to facilitate documentation screening at the tollbooth or risk missing the sailing.

 The EDL is available from the Washington State Department of Licensing and in many other states.
 Please check your local department of licensing for more information.

 Children traveling to Canada

-U.S. and Canadian citizens who are 15 years old or younger are allowed to travel with just a copy of their birth certificate, as are teens between the ages of 16-18 if they are a part of an adult supervised school, religious, cultural or athletic group.
+U.S. and Canadian citizens who are 15 years old or younger are allowed to travel with their birth certificate, as are teens between the ages of 16-18 if they are a part of an adult supervised school, religious, cultural or athletic group.

 If both birth parents are not traveling, you must have written authorization from the parent(s) along with a telephone number where they can be reached to verify the authorization or proof of custody.
 Failure to provide such evidence may make you inadmissible to enter Canada.